 Inductive reasoning tests usually contain information that is not relevant to the question being asked.
-This irrelevant information is known as “distractors.”
+This irrelevant information is known as a distractor.

 To help identify a distractor, look for one common aspect.
 This could be a shape, pattern, or sequence.
 Once you have found the distractor information, eliminate it and focus on the necessary information to answer the question.

-Every candidate who completes the SHL Inductive Reasoning test receives a Candidate Assessment Report PDF.
+Every candidate who completes the SHL Inductive Reasoning test receives a Candidate Assessment Report PDF file.

 This report represents your results and general feedback.
 The scores are compared to a large number of applicants who took the same test in the past.

-So the report will state whether your inductive reasoning ability is or isn’t a strength when compared to the comparison group.
+So, the report will state whether your inductive reasoning ability is high or low when compared to the comparison group.

-JobTestPrep offers a variety of helpful resources, practise tests, and study guides that can assist you in successfully passing your SHL Inductive Reasoning test.
+JobTestPrep offers a variety of helpful resources, practice tests, and study guides that can assist you in successfully passing your SHL Inductive Reasoning test.

 Equipped with the best practice tools, you can outshine your competition, impress potential employers, and secure your dream job.

 Notice of Non-Affiliation and Disclaimer